-The internal reviewer's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular, the checks carried out in the current period included:
+The Board of Trustees has decided to buy in an additional internal audit service from Schools' Choice.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The checks carried out in the current period include: